 One can easily verify that, not only does the turbulent boundary layer expand more rapidly than the corresponding laminar boundary layer would, if it were stable, but the turbulent layer is also thicker at all locations down the wall.
-Physically, this can be traced to the fact that the turbulent boundary layer involves a three-dimensional velocity field, whereas the corresponding laminar layer would involve only a two-dimensional field.
-The enhanced thickness and expansion contribute to an enhanced ability to withstand an adverse pressure gradient and to cling to the surface without separation (the "Coanda effect"; Fig. 15.6 and Ex.
-15.6).
+Physically, this can be traced, in part, to the fact that the turbulent boundary layer involves a three-dimensional velocity field, whereas the corresponding laminar layer would involve only a two-dimensional field.
+The enhanced thickness and expansion contribute to the Coanda effect for a turbulent boundary layer - it's ability to stick to the wall under adverse conditions (Sec.
+15.4.3 above).

 However, there is a price to be paid for this benefit.
 Since the velocity gradient is increased close to the surface, the actual surface shear stress exerted by the turbulent layer, through its laminar sublayer, is significantly larger than in the corresponding laminar boundary layer.
-As a result, if the layer were to remain laminar, that portion that would adhere to the surface would produce less viscous drag than the corresponding portion of the turbulent layer.
+As a result, if the layer were to remain laminar, the portion that would adhere to the surface would produce less viscous drag than the corresponding portion of the turbulent layer.
 Correspondingly, in a long, straight pipe, the drag on the pipe wall goes up when the boundary layer becomes turbulent.
 However, for flow around a cylinder or other confined body, the drag goes down! cf. Fig. 15.2.
 The reason is that in the separated, laminar boundary layer the dominant source of drag is not viscosity but rather a pressure differential between the front face of the cylinder, where the layer adheres, and the back face where the reverse eddies circulate.
 The pressure is much lower in the back-face eddies than in the front-face boundary layer, and that pressure differential gives rise to a significant drag, which gets reduced when the layer goes turbulent and adheres to the back face.
 Therefore, if one's goal is to reduce the overall drag and the laminar flow is prone to separation, a nonseparating (or delayed-separation) turbulent layer is to be prefered over the laminar layer.
-Similarly (and for essentially the same reason), for an airplane wing, if one's goal is to maintain a large lift, then a nonseparating (or delayed-separation) turbulent layer is to be prefered over a separating, laminar one.
+Similarly (and for essentially the same reason), for an airplane wing, if one's goal is to maintain a large lift, then a nonseparating (or delayed-separation) turbulent layer separation) turbulent layer is to be prefered over a separating, laminar one.5

 For this reason, steps are often taken in engineering flows to ensure that boundary layers become and remain turbulent.
-A crude but effective example is provided by the vortex generators that are installed on the upper surfaces of some airfoils.
+A crude but effective example is provided by the vortex generators that are installed on the upper surfaces of some airplane wings (Fig. 15.11).
 These are small obstacles on the wing which penetrate through a laminar boundary layer into the free flow.
-By changing the pressure distribution, they force air into the boundary layer and initiate three-dimensional vortical motion in the boundary layer forcing it to become partially turbulent.
-This allows airplanes to climb more steeply without stalling due to boundary-layer separation, and it helps reduce aerodynamical drag.
+By changing the pressure distribution, they force air into the boundary layer and initiate three-dimensional vortical motion in the boundary layer forcing it to become